kwaldenphd/sql-queries-joins/README.md

 `/` | Divide
 `%` | Modulo

-For example, let's say we had temperature data in Fahrenheit and needed those values in Celsius, rounded to two decimal places.
+47. For example, let's say we had temperature data in Fahrenheit and needed those values in Celsius, rounded to two decimal places.

-We could make this conversion using SQL's arithmetic operators.
+48. We could make this conversion using SQL's arithmetic operators.
 ```SQL
 SELECT temp, round(5 * (temp_reading - 32) / 9, 2) as Celsius FROM Temp_Data WHERE quant = 'temp';
 ```

-Additional resources:
+49. Additional resources:
 - Library Carpentry's SQL tutorial, ["Aggregating & Calculating Values"](https://librarycarpentry.org/lc-sql/04-aggregating-calculating/index.html)
 - Software Carpentry's Databases and SQL tutorial, ["Calculating New Values"](https://swcarpentry.github.io/sql-novice-survey/)
 - W3Schools' [SQL Tutorial](https://www.w3schools.com/sql/default.asp) pages for specific aggregating and calculating functions.

 ## Order of Execution

-SQL queries have an order of execution.
+50. SQL queries have an order of execution.

-SQL clauses are written in a fixed order:
+51. SQL clauses are written in a fixed order:
-1. `SELECT`
+  i. `SELECT`
-2. `FROM`
+  ii. `FROM`
-3. `WHERE`
+  iii. `WHERE`
-4. `ORDER BY`
+  iv. `ORDER BY`

-But the order in which we write these clauses is not the order in which SQL executes them.
+52. But the order in which we write these clauses is not the order in which SQL executes them.

-SQL's order of execution:
+53. SQL's order of execution:

 Order | Clause | Function
 --- | --- | ---